 We now live in a day and age where climate change has affected all of us in some way.
-Whether experiencing the impact of wildfires on the west coast, torrential hurricanes to the east or enduring wild winter weather in the south, it’s safe to say that no one can escape the consequences left behind by fossil fuels.
-But there are ways to reverse the damage done and promote a healthier planet and it starts with everyday habits right at home.
+Whether experiencing the impact of wildfires on the west coast, torrential hurricanes to the East, or enduring wild winter weather in the South, it’s safe to say that no one can escape the consequences left behind by fossil fuels.
+But there are ways to reverse the damage done and promote a healthier planet, and it starts with everyday habits right at home.

 1. Reduce Waste

 Many homeowners have taken simple steps to reduce the amount of waste they produce.
 Supplying your home with reusable items can cut down waste significantly.
-For example, many families have ditched the paper towels and use a cloth version instead.
+For example, many families have ditched paper towels and used a cloth version instead.
 Repurposed containers for food storage and reusable water bottles and straws also fall into the category.
 As more homes adopt a sustainable lifestyle, we will continue to see how even minor changes like these can make an impact.

 2. Get a Green Thumb

 Having a home garden is beneficial for many reasons.
 For one thing, it can provide fresh produce for cooking and snacking.
 But beyond that, it can also help promote cleaner air while supporting beneficial birds and insects.
 Planting trees can also carry similar benefits while providing shade during warmer weather.
 Just make sure they don’t block any rooftop solar panels.